learn-co-students/nyc04-seng-ft-120720/Module1.md

 ### W1 Monday

 #### Self-check questions
-- Morning lecture:
    - What are objects in Ruby?
 What is "behavior" and "data"?
    - How do I write a class in Ruby?
    - What is a class and instance?
    - How do I create a new instance of the class?
    - How can I hack Ruby classes (e.g. String)?
 Why would I?

 #### Labs
 Start here: